math-mcshane/posterdownLaTeX/README.md

 As you add content to your RMarkdown file, you will notice that the output pdf will fill in columns from left to right, and from top to bottom within columns.
 If you have more content for your poster than available space on the default poster, it will spill onto a second page.
 If this occurs, you can try adding more columns and decreasing the font size (both in the YAML header) to make it work.
 Or, of course, edit the content to make it shorter. :smile:

 ## To Do List

+0. User end
+	- [ ] Update template file from file/new/...
+	- [ ] Update template.tex have true defaults so that users new to R Markdown need to do no additional work to get this up and running
+	- [ ] Quarto?

 1. posterdown_latex()